microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

 - Cluster scope config to deploy the "Bookstore" application.
 - Namespace scope config to deploy the "Bookstore" application RBAC.
 - Namespace scope config to deploy the "Bookstore" application open service mesh traffic split policies.
-- Namespace scope config to deploy the "Hello Arc" web application.
+- Namespace scope config to deploy the "Hello-Arc" web application.

-GitOps on Azure Arc-enabled Kubernetes uses [Flux](https://fluxcd.io/docs/).
-Flux is deployed by installing the [Flux extension](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-gitops-flux2#flux-cluster-extension) on the Kubernetes cluster.
-Flux is a tool for keeping Kubernetes clusters in sync with sources of configuration (like Git repositories) and automating updates to the configuration when there is new code to deploy.
-Flux provides support for common file sources (Git and Helm repositories, Buckets) and template types (YAML, Helm, and Kustomize).

 ### KeyVault integration

+The Azure Key Vault Provider for Secrets Store CSI Driver allows for the integration of Azure Key Vault as a secrets store with a Kubernetes cluster via a [CSI volume](https://kubernetes-csi.github.io/docs/).

 ArcBox deploys Azure Key Vault as part of the infrastructure provisioning.
 Also, it will hook the ArcBox-CAPI-Data cluster to Azure Key Vault by deploying the [Azure Key Vault Secrets Provider extension](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/tutorial-akv-secrets-provider).

-The Azure Key Vault Provider for Secrets Store CSI Driver allows for the integration of Azure Key Vault as a secrets store with a Kubernetes cluster via a [CSI volume](https://kubernetes-csi.github.io/docs/).

 A self signed certificate is synced from the Key Vault and configured as secret for Ingress of Bookstore and Hello-Arc application.

 ### Microsoft Defender for Cloud / k8s integration

-ArcBox deploys several management and operations services that work with ArcBox's Azure Arc resources, one of these services is Microsoft Defender for Cloud that is deployed by installing the [Defender extension](https://docs.microsoft.com/azure/defender-for-cloud/defender-for-containers-enable?tabs=aks-deploy-portal%2Ck8s-deploy-cli%2Ck8s-verify-cli%2Ck8s-remove-arc%2Caks-removeprofile-api#protect-arc-enabled-kubernetes-clusters) on your Kubernetes cluster in order to start collecting security related logs and telemetry.

 Kubernetes extensions are add-ons for Kubernetes clusters.
 The extensions feature on Azure Arc-enabled Kubernetes clusters enables usage of Azure Resource Manager based APIs, CLI and portal UX for deployment of extension components (Helm charts in initial release) and will also provide lifecycle management capabilities such as auto/manual extension version upgrades for the extensions.

+ArcBox deploys several management and operations services that work with ArcBox's Azure Arc resources, one of these services is Microsoft Defender for Cloud that is deployed by installing the [Defender extension](https://docs.microsoft.com/azure/defender-for-cloud/defender-for-containers-enable?tabs=aks-deploy-portal%2Ck8s-deploy-cli%2Ck8s-verify-cli%2Ck8s-remove-arc%2Caks-removeprofile-api#protect-arc-enabled-kubernetes-clusters) on your Kubernetes cluster in order to start collecting security related logs and telemetry.

 After you have finished the deployment of ArBox for DevOps, you can verify that Microsoft Defender for Cloud is working properly and alerting on security threats, by running the below command to simulate an alert: